janschill/uni-software_architecture/reconstruction/schi/report/report.md

 ## Data gathering

 In order to gather relevant information to answer the list of questions and ultimately solve the above stated problem, the Python language will be used with a few useful libraries to make the extraction of data easier.
 For the problem to solve two different sources of data will be used.
-Firstly the actual source code of Rails will be used and analysed, secondly the Git history will be looked at.
+Firstly, the actual source code of Rails will be used and analyzed, secondly the Git history will be looked at.
 The source code for Rails is hosted on GitHub and can be easily cloned.
-With a clone the source code will be made available locally and additionally a hidden folder `.git` is created and populated, which holds all Git relavant data---also the history, that will used.
-Therefore, a clone of the repository make all data needed available.
+With a clone the source code will be made available locally and additionally a hidden folder `.git` is created and populated, which holds all Git relevant data---also the history, that will used.
+Therefore, a clone of the repository makes all data needed available.

 ```bash
 $ git clone git@github.com:rails/rails.git